New Entities in the Name Tree

 parameters to this instruction are as follows.
 The first parameter is a reference to the function to

-function to get the reference.
-The second parameter is false
+call the ref function to get the reference.
+The second parameter is false since the clone

 function is not a member function.
 The third parameter specifies that the function returns a